kanmaniac/edsl-hackathon/README.md

-## End-to-End Diabetes Prediction Application using Machine Learning (MINI Project)
+## Diabetes Prediction Application using Machine Learning

 ### Table of Content